noahlandis/WizardSupplyCo/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

-Our ViewModel tier includese a number of services which isolate behavior involving fetching data from each of our backend API resources.
-These data fetching services include UsersService, CartsService, InventoryService, and OrdersService.
-We also have a few supporting services which do not directly call backend API endpoints, such as AuthService, UpdateService, and MessageService.
+Our ViewModel tier includes a number of services which isolate behavior involving fetching data from each of our backend API resources.
+These data fetching services include `UsersService`, `CartsService`, `InventoryService`, and `OrdersService`.
+We also have a few supporting services which do not directly call backend API endpoints, such as `AuthService`, `UpdateService`, and `MessageService`.

 These services serve as a communication layer between our feature components and the backend model tier.

+`AuthService` is the service that handles the login and registration of the users including the admin.
+It oversees the authentication of the users and the admin.
+It also handles the registration of the customers.
+It does so using the UsersService.This service is used throughout the application to render components based on the user's role.

+The `UsersService` handles the CRUD operations of the users.
+It is used by the AuthService to register new users and by the AdminDashboardComponent to manage the users.
+It makes the actual calls to the API endpoints for login, logout, register, and get user.

+The `CartsService` makes the API calls related to the carts.
+It makes the calls to the API endpoints for get cart, add to cart, and remove from cartremove from cart when the user is logged in as customer.
+It is used when a user is logged in to render components based on the user's cart.

+The calls to the Inventory API are made through the `InventoryService`.
+These include method calls to create, update, and delete products.
+It also makes the calls to get all products and get a single product when a user  is logged in as admin.
+It is used by the catalog components of the admin and the user to manage the products.

+When the customer tries to checkout, the `OrdersService` is used to make the API calls to the Orders API.
+It makes the calls to the API endpoints for create order, get order, and get all orders.

+The `UpdateService` is used to update the data in the application.
+It is used to update the view of the cart, catalog and the reviews of the products when a change is made.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as critical attributes and methods._